-To alconocially a challenge and a consequence of the \C Outstand and the second and the address of to change the global appearance of Yloop, under the System Settings activity group on the side of • the screen, click on the Appearance I his activity page looks like:
+To change the global appearance of Yioop, under the System Settings activity group on the side of the screen, click on the Appearance.
+This activity page looks like:

-The Use Wiki Public Main Page as Landing Page checkbox lets you set the main page of the Public wiki to be the landing page of the whole Yioop site rather than the default centered search box landing page.
-Several of the text fields in Site Customizations control various colors used in drawing the Yioop interface.
+The Use Wiki Public Main Page as Landing Page checkbox lets you set the main page of the Public wiki to be the landing page of the whole Yioop site rather than the default centered search drawing the Yioop interface.
 These include Background Color, Foreground Color, Top Bar Color, Side Bar Color.
 The values of these fields can be any legitimate style-sheet color such as a # followed by an red, green, blue value (between 0-9 A-F), or a color word such as: yellow, cyan, etc. If you would like to use a background image, you can either use the picker link or drag and drop one into the rounded square next to the Background Image label.
 Various other images such as the Site Logo, Mobile Logo (the logo used for mobile devices), and Favicon (the little logo that appears in the title tab of a page or in the url bar) can similarly be chosen or dragged-and-dropped.

 A Search Toolbar is a short file that can be used to add your search engine to the search bar of a browser.
 You can drag such a file into the gray area next to this label and click save to set this for your site.
 The link to install the search bar is visible on the Settings page.
-There is also a link tag on one can try tweaking the default Yioop search bar, yioopbar.xml, in the base folder of Yioop.
+There is also a link tag on every page of the Yioop site that allows a browser to auto-discover this as well.
+As a starting point, one can try tweaking the default Yioop search bar, yioopbar.xml, in the base folder of Yioop.
 Finally, if one knows cascading stylesheets (CSS) and wants greater control of the the look and feel of the site, then one can enter standard stylesheet command in the Auxiliary Style Directives textarea.
 Optional Server and Security Configurations The configuration and appearance activities just described suffices to set up Yioop for a single server crawl and do simple customization on how your Yioop site looks.
 If that is all that you are interested in, you may want to skip ahead to the section on the Yioop Search Interface to learn about the different search features available in Yioop or you may want to skip ahead to Performing and Managing Crawls to learn about how to perform a crawl.
 In this section, we describe the Server Settings and Security activities which might be useful in a multi-machine, multi-user setting and which might also be useful for crawling hidden websites or crawling through proxies.
 We also describe the form used to configure advertisements in Yioop.
 The Server Settings activity looks like: